Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 Each build runs in a clean, isolated environment defined by the `buildspec.yml` file, progressing through four phases:
 - Install: Sets up the Java runtime using Amazon Corretto 8.
 - Pre-build: Initializes the environment and retrieves a temporary token to authenticate with AWS CodeArtifact.
-- Build: Compiles the application using Maven with a custom settings.xml.
+- Build: Compiles the application using Maven with a custom `settings.xml`.
 - Post-build: Packages the compiled code into a WAR file and prepares deployment assets.

 Upon completion, all artifacts, including the `WAR` file, `appspec.yml` and deployment scripts, are bundled into a ZIP archive and securely uploaded to an encrypted Amazon S3 bucket (`nextwork-devops-cicd-shanikah`).